RomainFallet/nas-raspberry-nextcloud/README.md

 We'll use our machine to host all our personal datas, so we want them to be safe and redundant.
 If a hard drive has a failure, we should be able to replace it without loosing anything.
-Our 4 TB hard drives will beautomatically mirrored by our system to provide a unique volume with 4 TB of disk space for our datas.
+Our 4 TB hard drives will be automatically mirrored by our system to provide a unique volume with 4 TB of disk space for our datas.

 Ensure your drives are connected and powered-ON and run the following commands.